Overview of Puerto Rico Act 20 Tax Incentives

 Employment Requirement

 Please note that Act 20 was recently amended, and any new business applying for Act 20 must comply with a minimum of 5 full-time employees (FTE) for the period of the grant, for which the company should be in compliance before the end of the 6th month after starting its operation.
-FTE are employees who work 2,080 hours a year, including paid-time-off.
-5 FTEs is equal to 10,400 hours.
+FTE are employees who work 2,080 hours a year, including paid time off.
+5 FTEs are equal to 10,400 hours.
 If the company needs to recruit part-time employees, in order to qualify for this requirement, he/she must at least work 1,040 (50%) hours or more.

 Tax Act 20 Application